Steppschuh/Micro-Beat-Detection/README.md

 Connect the analog output of a microphone (e.g. the [MAX9814](https://www.adafruit.com/product/1713)) to pin `A0`.
 This pin will be configured to allow faster sampling from analog input.
 Refer to [this](http://yaab-arduino.blogspot.com/2015/02/fast-sampling-from-analog-input.htm) to learn more.

-Deploy the '.ino' file onto your microcontroller.
+Deploy the `.ino` file onto your microcontroller.
 Without any modifications, you should see the onboard LED flashing up for each detected beat.
 You can also connect an external LED to pin `D9` to see the beat detection output.

 To get an idea of what the beat detection is thinking, connect to the serial port with a baut rate of `115200`.